-- 1) The student has successfully completed the Foundation practicum in a setting that is within three hours driving distance from Saint Louis University to ensure an site visit completed in person by their assigned Faculty Liaison; - 2) The proposed practicum site and Field Instructor meet the usual requirements as a practicum site and Field Instructor in their home community (specified earlier); - 3) All other usual requirements for a concentration practicum are fulfilled; - 4) Arrangements have been made with the Faculty Liaison and the International Student Center (when appropriate) to complete all of the required documents for the student, practicum site and the Field Instructor; - 5) Upon completion of the international practicum, when possible, the student will arrange a de-briefing meeting with the student and Faculty Liaison.
+1) The student has successfully completed the Foundation practicum in a setting that is within three hours driving distance from Saint Louis University to ensure an site visit completed in person by their assigned Faculty Liaison (if applicable);

+- 2) The proposed practicum site and Field Instructor meet the usual requirements as a practicum site and Field Instructor in their home community (specified earlier); - 3) All other usual requirements for a concentration practicum are fulfilled; - 4) Arrangements have been made with the Faculty Liaison and the International Student Center (when appropriate) to complete all of the required documents for the student, practicum site and the Field Instructor; - 5) Upon completion of the international practicum, when possible, the student will arrange a de-briefing meeting with the student and Faculty Liaison.

-KK.
+LL.
 Ethics Statement

-All students in practicum must sign a statement that they understand they must comply with the NASW Code of Ethics during their practicum.
-The Ethics Statement will be discussed and signed during the student's first foundation and concentration level Integrative Seminars.
-The Code of Ethics is available on the School of Social Work website.
-See Appendix A of this handbook for a copy of the Ethics Statement.
+All students in practicum must sign a statement that they understand they must comply with the NASW Code of Ethics and BACB's Ethics code for behavior analysts during their practicum.
+The Ethics statements will be discussed and signed during the student's first foundation and concentration level Integrative Seminars.
+Both ethical codes will be available on the School of Social Work website as well as in Integrative Seminar and Practicum pages.

-LL.
-Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-All students are required to complete a HIPAA training prior to beginning their first practicum.
+MM.
+Health Insurance Portability and Accountability Act of 1996 (HIPAA) All students are required to complete a HIPAA training prior to beginning their first practicum.
 This requirement can be fulfilled in three ways: